Please click the link for the latest update from Dacorum Borough Council: 19 July 2021 Coronavirus Update

 We are now offering those who are vulnerable, including those vulnerable people who live in Tring, the opportunity to have their shopping delivered by one of our volunteers.
 We are open to people who are either over 70 and able to afford shopping but reluctant to venture out, or those who are unable to do their shopping for other reasons that do not qualify them for Operation Shield support.
 To find out more, contact http://www.communityactiondacorum.org

 Operation Sustain.
-We have been coordinating the recruitment of volunteers in Dacorum for Operation Sustain.
-If you are interested in volunteering, please go to http://bit.ly/TeamHertS and we will help you find something to do.
 If you run a charity in Tring and are in need of help, contact http://www.communityactiondacorum.org

 Supporting Community Groups.
 We are currently contacting small pop-up community groups to help them with training and to help them to think about how they safeguard themselves and others.
 We also don’t want to stop people helping so we want avoid duplicating work in areas where the local community has it covered.
 For information, get in touch with Matt Hatton at http://www.communityactiondacorum.org

-Where possible, our wonderful local businesses and groups are doing everything they can to keep things going and provide a service to customers, even if things have to be different for a while.
-Click on the link below to check what’s happening.
+Where possible, our wonderful local businesses, groups and GP surgery are doing everything they can to keep things going and provide a service to customers, even if things have to be different for a while.

 If you need information regarding bin and waste collections, please check the Dacorum Borough Council website: www.dacorum.gov.uk/home/